-4. Thomas Kane, "Noblest Teacher of Teachers," Dominicans XXXV (1950), p.
+^{4.} Thomas Kane, "Noblest Teacher of Teachers," Dominican-XXXV (1950), p.
 14.

-5. De Verit., XIV, 10, c.
+^{5.} De Verit., XIV, 10, c.

 sation.
 "For in the teaching of religious knowledge, there is, on the part of the learner, a foreknowledge, possessed by the light of faith, which the human teacher makes explicit."
-And so St. Thomas makes this analogy between faith and teaching: "The articles of faith stand in the same relation to the doctrine of faith as self-evident principles to teaching based on natural reason."
+And so St Thomas makes this analogy between faith and teaching: "The articles of faith stand in the same relation to the doctrine of faith as self-evident principles to teaching based on natural reason."
+7

 2. Teaching is a cooperative art.
 It has already been pointed out that every babe is born a self-activist, that is, as a student he is able through discovery to come to a knowledge of things since knowledge pre-exists in the learner potentially.
-But it does not follow from this that the teacher merely exists "to provide an environment that induces educative or developing activities."
-8 Nor can one agree that "the function of the teacher must change from that of cicerone and dictator to that of watcher and helper."
+But it does not follow from this that the teacher merely exists "to provide an environment that induces educative or developing activities."8 Nor can one agree that "the function of the teacher must change from that of cicerone and dictator to that of watcher and helper."
 9 This attitude toward the teacher has resulted from a gross misconception or complete ignorance of Thomistic teaching.
-Though he is born a self-activist, the student at first possesses knowledge only in potentiality, so that "the teacher who has the knowledge as a whole explicitly can lead to knowledge more quickly and easily than anyone can be led by himself."
+Though he is bom a self-activist, the student at first possesses knowledge only in potentiality, so that "the teacher who has the knowledge as a whole explicitly can lead to knowledge more quickly and easily than anyone can be led by himself."
 10 It is in this sense that we can apply the dictum "Art imitates nature."
-11 The teacher leads the child to the knowledge of things he does not know in the same way that one directs himself through the process of discovery.
-Therefore, the true teacher cannot be called a "taskmaster who assigns lessons in a prescribed book, who hears the young recite what the book says and who tests and grades his pupils on the basis of their ability to 'hand back' that which they have studied."
-12
+11 The teacher leads the child to the knowledge